Toddler in doorway of new affordable home.

 Besides using an FHA or VA loan, a low-income buyer can apply for a USDA-backed mortgage.
 This type of home loan is specifically designed for individuals who earn lower incomes than the local AMI and live in rural areas.

-The U.S. Department of Agriculture backs mortgages and home improvement loans, both of which offer low interest rates.
+The U.S. Department of Agriculture (USDA) backs mortgages and home improvement loans, both of which offer lower interest rates.
+Rocket Mortgage does not currently offer USDA loans at this time.

 HomeReady® Or Home Possible® Mortgages